maxdesiree/MTFusion/README.md

 # Delaying Modality Compression with Multi-Token Fusion for Limited Physiological Datasets

 This repository contains the **model code and experiment runners**.
+The manuscript is submitted to the ICONIP 2026, Melbourne, Australia.
 It is intentionally **code-only** for GitHub reproducibility.

 ## What’s in here